constructive/wp-glossary-2024/README.md

 # WP Glossary

-WP Glossary is an interactive glossary for WordPress
+WP Glossary is an interactive glossary for WordPress.
+* A glossary content type
+* JavaScript for highlighting glossary terms with a hoverable tooltip

 ## Installation